robinmanuelthiel/instructions-styleguide/README.md

 Add screenshots where ever it makes sense and add as much as possible.
 Please make sure, to capture in a wide landscape format to make the screenshot as narrow as possible to increase readability.

-Also let all Screenshots link to the original images in case readers need a larger view.
+Also, let all screenshots link to the original images in case readers need a larger view.

 ![New Xamarin.Forms project in Visual Studio Screenshot](https://raw.githubusercontent.com/robinmanuelthiel/xamarinworkshop/master/Misc/vsnewxamarinformsproject.png)